Virtual Laboratory «Physics»

 Do you want to work in a Virtual Laboratory?

-• Control the elements of the assembled scheme during the experiment.
+• Control circuit elements during the experiment.

 How to work with a Virtual Laboratory?